Cannabis Petition for Redress — 2025

 The Attorney General may, by regulation, waive the requirement for registration of certain manufacturers, distributors, or dispensers if he finds it consistent with the public health and safety.

-The state cannot intentionally create a positive conflict between state and federal drug laws by refusing to request a waiver from the Attorney General of the United States.
+The state must not create a positive conflict between state and federal drug law, where none exists, by intentionally refusing to request a waiver from the Attorney General of the United States.
 21 U.S.C. § 903.

 §903.
 Application of State law